obartunov/sqljsondoc/jsonpath.md

 - `like_regex` supports posix regular expressions,  while the  standard requires xquery regexps.
 - `json_path_specification` extended to be an expression of `jsonpath` type.
 The standard requires `character_string_literal`.
--  Use boolean  expression on the path, PostgreSQL extension
+-  Use boolean  expression on the path, PostgreSQL extension.
-- `.**`  - recursive wildcard member accessor, PostgreSQL extension
+- `.**`  - recursive wildcard member accessor, PostgreSQL extension.
-- `json[b] op jsonpath` - PostgreSQL extension
+- `json[b] op jsonpath` - PostgreSQL extension.
+- `datetime` is not supported in PostgreSQL 12.

+PostgreSQL 12 has __the best__ implementation of JSON Path.

 <table style="float:right">
 <tr>